zng-ui/zng/CONTRIBUTING.md

 ### Close a Todo

 The project is under active development, the [todo] issue label tracks things that need to be implemented.
-To claim a todo open a draft pull request that references the issue.
+To claim a todo open a draft pull request that references the issue or leave a comment.

 If you need help getting started leave a comment under the todo issue or start a [new discussion].